 Once you’ve found clients you’d like to work with, you’ll need to get them to notice you.
 One way is to send a cold email.
 Grab their attention by personalizing your email.
 That means using their name, not “Sir or Madam” or worse, “To whom it may concern” 😊.
 Add something meaningful such as their interest in sports or hobbies.

 It’s important to connect with your potential clients in some way.
 Tell them how you discovered them and how it relates to you and your services.
-Look at their website, social media public profiles, search LinkedIn for their professional profile.
+Look at their website, social media public profiles, and search LinkedIn for their professional profile.
 Then use one small tidbit to connect with them.

 Your cold email should be brief but offer enough information that the potential client understands what you want.